The Fault Lines of Finance

 Gordon Matta-Clark, Splitting, 1974.
 A meditation on unseen structural failure.

-When financial markets shudder and bubbles burst, it is tempting to reach for the nearest villain.
-For many, especially among liberal commentators, Donald Trump fits the role conveniently.
-His brash rhetoric, disdain for multilateralism, and flirtation with protectionism are seen not merely as symptoms of a larger malaise but as its source.
-Yet this diagnosis is misleading.
-The tremors rattling the American – and global – economy go deeper than one presidency.
-They stem from structural imbalances baked into the foundations of modern capitalism, long before Mr Trump ever entered the White House.
+When financial markets shudder and bubbles burst, it is tempting to search for a convenient culprit.
+For many commentators, particularly in liberal circles, Donald Trump has long served that purpose.
+His rhetoric, disdain for multilateralism and protectionist instincts are often seen not merely as symptoms of a larger malaise but as its cause.
+Yet this interpretation misses the deeper picture.
+The tremors rattling the American, and global, economy predate any single presidency; they stem from structural imbalances that have shaped modern capitalism for decades.

-The evidence of economic dysfunction is plain.
-In 2024, credit card delinquencies surged to record highs, and corporate bankruptcies reached levels not seen since the wake of the 2008 crisis.
-But these are not aberrations introduced by a rogue administration.
-They are the culmination of decades of over-financialisation, where artificially cheap money and ballooning debt replaced productive investment and wage growth.
-American equity markets, capitalised at $64 trillion – or half the world’s GDP – no longer reflect the health of the real economy, but its decoupling.
+The evidence of dysfunction is visible.
+In 2024, credit-card delinquencies rose to multi-year highs, while corporate bankruptcies reached levels unseen since the aftermath of 2008.
+These are not aberrations introduced by a particular administration, but the culmination of years of over-financialisation, an era in which cheap money and rising leverage have displaced productive investment and wage growth.
+American equity markets, now capitalised at around $64 trillion, roughly half of global GDP, increasingly reflect financialisation rather than real-economic strength.

-The result is a fragile equilibrium: household consumption propped up by credit, public finance yoked to bond markets, and a central bank increasingly cast as both arbiter and hostage of global capital flows.
+The result is a precarious equilibrium: household consumption sustained by credit; public finance tethered to bond markets; and a central bank cast as both arbiter and captive of global capital flows.
 Meanwhile, wealth and risk have become more concentrated.
-The top 10% of Americans now drive 50% of consumption – a striking indicator not just of inequality, but of economic dependence on a narrow elite.
+The top 10 per cent of Americans now drive around half of consumption, a sign not only of inequality but of how dependent the broader economy has become on a narrow cohort of consumers.

-The overextension of credit and the concentration of both wealth and consumption are not anomalies, they are symptoms of a malign economic order.
-In this system, the average citizen, once able to attain a modest standard of living through wages alone, now turns to credit simply to put food on the table.
-It is an economy that has enriched the few while quietly extracting from the many.
+The overextension of credit and the concentration of both wealth and consumption are not isolated phenomena; they are features of an increasingly fragile economic model.
+In such a system, the average household, once able to maintain a modest standard of living through wages alone, now turns to credit to sustain everyday consumption.
+It is an economy that has rewarded capital far more readily than labour.

 “When the music stops, in terms of liquidity, things will be complicated.”